Understanding Magnesium: The Essential Nutrient for Your Health

 Muscle relaxation

 Why: Highly absorbable and gentle on digestion.
+This is the most commonly recommended form.

 Magnesium Citrate